xiw019/fa21-cse110-lab4/expose/javascript/part2.md

 ### q11
 The function will return a list: [50, 100, 150].
 It is because though the varible 'discounted' is a 'const', it does not mean it is immutable.
 It is still possible to push an value into it.
 However, we should notice that we cannot reassign value of a 'const' type variable.

+### q12
+A. student.name
+B. student['Grad Year']
+C. student.greeting()
+D. student['Favorite Teacher'].name
+E. student.courseLoad[0]

+### q13
+A. '3'+2 = '32', since interger is converted to its string representation
+B. '3' - 2 = 1, since the string is converted to its integer representation
+C. 3 + null = 3, since null is as integer 0
+D. '3' + null = '3null'
+E. true + 3 = 4, since true is treated as integer 1
+F. false + null = 0, since false is represented by interger 0 and null is a absence value. and the operator cannot handle the booelan operation, thus false is conveted to 0.
+G. '3' + undefined =  '3undefined', since undefined is represented by string
+H. '3' - undefined = NaN, since it is illegal to do such operation

+### q14

+### q15

+### q16
+Please refer to part2-question16.js

+### q17